 Figs are one of the very first plants to be cultivated by humans.
 They have been documented throughout history as a food source for over 11,000 years.
 They were first cultivated in ancient Egypt though they are believed to be indigenous to western Asia.
 Figs still have a huge presence in northern Africa and throughout the eastern Mediterranean, specifically Greece and Turkey.
 Brown Turkey figs are originally from Provence, France.
 They have been naturalized throughout the western Mediterranean and temperate regions of the United States though they grow best in Southern California.
 Figs require full sun all day to ripen palatable fruits.
 Cold Springs and cloudy Summers can lead to a dismal fig season.

 Recipes that include Brown Turkey Figs. One is easiest, three is harder.

-People have spotted Brown Turkey Figs using the Specialty Produce app for iPhone and Android.
+People have shared Brown Turkey Figs using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.